 A person’s relationship with alcohol can be complex and tied to a number of emotions, like depression, social acceptance or coping.
 It’s not easy for a person to acknowledge, admit or accept that their drinking could be harmful to their health and their relationships.
 They may not want to, and they may not be ready.

 But acceptance is a big step in someone’s journey toward change.
 That’s why it’s important to be patient, keep your conversations open and avoid judgement.
+We have a great range of ideas for drink-free days that can help cut down drinking.

 Talk to someone